pymor/pymor/docs/source/developer_docs.md

 If the hooks change files, the changes are pushed back to the PR branch.
 [Configuration](https://pre-commit.ci/#configuration) is done
 via the `.pre-commit-config.yaml` file.

+### Performance tests

+The `benchmarks` directory contains a small suite of performance tests based on [airspeed velocity (asv)](https://asv.readthedocs.io/).
+The main purpose of these tests is to detect performance regressions during the development of pyMOR.
+We run periodic tests for all merge commits on `main` on a dedicated server.
+The results are published to https://docs.pymor.org/asv.
+It is also easily possible to run the tests locally, for instance, to monitor the performance of a feature branch.
+For further details, we refer to the [official documentation](https://asv.readthedocs.io/) of asv.

+#### Adding new performance tests

+Before adding a new performance test, you should carefully think about what specific question you want to answer with the test.
+As the tests are run on many commits, sometimes locally, the overall execution time of the test suite should not be too large.
+New tests should either focus on specific technical aspects of pyMOR's code base that are not covered by other tests, or particularly important algorithms, whose overall performance should be continuously monitored.
+If you decide to parametrize a test, keep in mind to make sure that the total amount of realizations of the test does not explode.

+Writing the actual tests is pretty straightforward (see [asv documentation](https://asv.readthedocs.io/) for advanced features).
+However, you should make sure that the same test code needs to work with all tested versions of pyMOR.
+This might make it necessary to have different test code paths in case pyMOR's API changes in way that is not backward compatible.
+To help select an appropriate code path, pyMOR defines `pymor.__asv_api_gen__`, which is a positive integer that should always be incremented in case of API breakage.
+We also increase `__asv_api_gen__` for each release to ensure that each release is identified by a unique `__asv_api_gen__` value.

+By default, asv invalidates old test results when the code for a specific test has been changed.
+To override this behavior, we manually set the `version` attribute in each test. `version` should only be increased when the actual test behavior is modified.